Cédric Brun bio photo

 Email Twitter LinkedIn Github Youtube

 Mylyn Intent is going to help you co-document and design things.
-As we consider that code activity is part of the design itself the tool is analysing your source code and projects to assist documenting it.
+As we consider that code activity is part of the design itself, the tool analyzes your source code and projects to assist documenting it.

 At any time, you can synchronize your documentation artifacts regarding the corresponding models and source code.
-The really interesting things happens when it is not synchronized, you'll then be able to compare the expected design versus the actual one and, either update the doc, or update the code depending on what makes sense.
+The really interesting things happen when it is not synchronized: you’ll then be able to compare the expected design versus the actual one and, either update the doc, or update the code depending on what makes sense.

-The design word has a broad meaning, and indeed under this term we are placing anything that we do formalize through an Ecore model.
+The “design” word has a broad meaning, and indeed under this term we place anything that we formalize through an Ecore model.

-It really is up to your team, development process, here is an example of what you could want to capture if you develop Eclipse plugins :
+It really is up to your team and development process.
+Here is an example of what you could want to capture if you develop Eclipse plugins:

-This one is pretty flexible and straighforward, you could come up with a slightly more complex model taking in account the versioning and change management aspects.
+This one is pretty flexible and straightforward; you could come up with a slightly more complex model taking in account the versioning and change management aspects.

-Basically this model capture every feature targeting either the end users or the developers.
-For a developer feature one has to associate at least one corresponding API exported by a bundle, for each API's one has to associate the corresponding unit tests.
-For an end user feature an acceptance test is required and it should be associated to an interaction (this part is left as an exercise to the reader ;) ).
+Basically this model captures every feature targeting either the end users or the developers.
+For a developer feature, one has to associate at least one corresponding API exported by a bundle; for each API, one has to associate the corresponding unit tests.
+For an end user feature, an acceptance test is required and it should be associated to an interaction (this part is left as an exercise to the reader ;)).

 Don’t panic.

-Let's go back to the point, what do Intent offer then as a platform ?
-What does Alice has to do with this ?
-How does she looks like ?
+Let’s go back to the point: what does Intent offer then as a platform?
+What does Alice have to do with this?
+How does she look like?